 When all the members took their seats, Gilliam slowly looked around everyone involved, and in a particularly loud voice with more dignity than before, declared;

 "Apologies for keeping you waiting.
 Please give it up for the master of this mansion, Mylène Beardsley, seventeenth master of the Beardsley family."

-A door opposite to the door Norse and the others were in vigorously opens to the left and right, and the small shadow of a person appears from the other side.
+Doors opposite the table Norse and the others were seated opened vigorously to the left and right and the small shadow of a person appeared from the other side.

-She slowly stood in front of the dinner table and gave a faint smile full of cold beauty, like an Oriental ceramic.
+She slowly stood in front of the dinner table and gave a faint smile brimming with cold beauty, like an Oriental ceramic.

 Even Norse and Rain held their breath in her beauty.